Configuring a Gateway Integration Endpoint - Encrypted Blob Storage

 Note: Sensitive configuration values that should be filtered from view are denoted with 'Secret.'
 This means that the actual values are not visible to users or to Stibo Systems, for example, via Admin Portal configuration lists and remote diagnostics.

-The replacement text is displayed in the 'Encryption Config' parameter on the GIEP configuration dialog and the 'Encryption Configuration' parameter on the 'Product Data Exchange 2' delivery method on an OIEP.
+All encryption functionality is defined by four dynamic properties.
+The [Dynamic] placeholder text in each property is replaced with same text to identify the purpose of the encryption properties and associate them with each other.
+The replacement text will be displayed in the 'Encryption Config' parameter on the GIEP configuration dialog and the 'Encryption Configuration' parameter on the 'PDX' delivery method on an OIEP.

 1. EncryptedMessage.[Dynamic].AWSKMS.AccessKeyID